KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 school year.

 **Remote Work Options:** We embrace remote work as a primarily computational lab.
+Monday is our official work-from-home day.

-Fully remote team members will be expected to attend the annual lab retreat.
-Travel and accommodations for this retreat will be provided by the lab.
+[Fully remote team members will be expected to attend the annual lab retreat.
+Travel and accommodations for this retreat will be provided by the lab.]:

 **Breaks and Rest Periods:** It is important to take regular breaks and rest periods throughout the workday to prevent fatigue and maintain